Misha12/GrillBot/README.md

 - Newtonsoft.JSON
 - MathParser.org-mXParser

+## Database
+You can create database with scripts in `GrillBot-DB` project.
+If you're using Visual Studio on Windows, you can create migration script for your SQL Server instance.

 ## Config (appsettings.json)
 **Keys in bold must be setup to develop GrillBot locally**
 - Format: **JSON**